-- Clothes for warm weather inc. hat or cap & white top/shirt and sarong for the water blessing - ★ Comfy/stretchy clothes for yoga, dance - Bathers (no need to bring towel Melati will supply) - Sarong (or buy one there; good excuse for shopping) - ※ Sunglasses - Slip on shoes/sandals are handy for going into and out of the workshop space - Sneakers or shoes that are OK for you to get wet if we go white water rafting
+- Clothes for warm weather inc. hat or cap & white top/shirt and sarong for the water blessing - Comfy/stretchy clothes for yoga, dance - Bathers (no need to bring towel Prashanti will supply) - Sarong (or buy one there; good excuse for shopping) - BRING YOUR OWN YOGA MAT... you can buy one in UBUD if you haven't got one. - Sunglasses - Slip on shoes/sandals are handy for going into and out of the workshop space - Sneakers or shoes that are OK for you to get wet when we go white water rafting on the day off